S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Deliver value in complex and competitive environments through _decentralization_ (of resources and influence) and _direct interaction_ between those creating value and the customers they serve.**

+Groups in the periphery:

--   circles on the periphery deliver value in direct exchange with the outside world (customers, partners, communities, municipalities etc.)
+-   deliver value in direct exchange with the outside world (customers, partners, communities, municipalities etc.)
--   the center provides internal services to support the organization
--   periphery stewards the monetary resources and steers the organization
+-   steward the monetary resources and steer the organization

+The center provides internal services to support the organization.

--   link domains as required to flow information and influence and address dependencies
+Domains are linked as required to flow information and influence, and to support collaboration around dependencies.

 ---